PDFSolid/pdfsolid-conversion-windows-cpp/doc/developer_guide_c++.md

 #### How to Get Free Trial License

-Contact our sales team at support@pdfsolid.com and we will send you a 30-day free trial license for PDFSolid Conversion SDK.
+Contact our sales team at sales@pdfsolid.com and we will send you a 30-day free trial license for PDFSolid Conversion SDK.

 #### How to Get Commercial License

 PDFSolid Conversion SDK is a commercial SDK that requires a license for application release.
 Any documents, sample code, or source code distribution from the released package of PDFSolid to any third party is prohibited.

-To get a commercial license for PDFSolid Conversion SDK, feel free to contact our sales team at support@pdfsolid.com.
+To get a commercial license for PDFSolid Conversion SDK, feel free to Contact our sales team at sales@pdfsolid.com.

 For the C++ Conversion SDK, the commercial license must be bound to your developer device ID (How to find the developer device ID), and each license is only valid for one device ID in development mode.

 ### 2.1.2 Download Conversion SDK

-Contact us at support@pdfsolid.com to obtain the PDFSolid C++ Conversion SDK.
+Contact us at sales@pdfsolid.com to obtain the PDFSolid C++ Conversion SDK.

 ### 2.1.3 System Requirements